KinjalDas/Location_To_Climate_API/README.md

 1.If you just want today's weather metrics with place name: <br/>

-from LocationToCliamteAPI import main<br/>
+from LocationToWeatherAPI import main<br/>
 main.driver("Place-Name")<br/>

 2.If you just want the current month's forecast with place name: <br/>

-from LocationToCliamteAPI import main<br/>
+from LocationToWeatherAPI import main<br/>
 main.driver("Place-Name",type_of_forecast="2"<option for monthly data>)<br/>

 3.If you just want some date's weather prediction with place name: <br/>

-from LocationToCliamteAPI import main<br/>
+from LocationToWeatherAPI import main<br/>
 main.driver("Place-Name",date="date string in yyyy-mm-dd format")<br/>

 package is installable as "pip install LocationToCliamteAPI"<br/>